Sclerotherapy for Varicose Veins

 The risks of sclerotherapy include:

 - Skin colour changes along the treated vein.
 This is the most common side effect of sclerotherapy.
-The discoloration may take 6 to 12 months to disappear.
+The discoloration may take 6 to 12 months to go away.
 In some people, it may be permanent.

 - Failure of treatment to prevent varicose veins from returning.